 First Home Grant

-You may have heard about the NZ government offering help to first home buyers through their KiwiSaver in the form of a First Home Grant.
-The First Home Grant essentially provides first home buyers free money from the government.
+You may have heard about the NZ government offering help to first home buyers through the First Home Grant.
+The First Home Grant essentially provides first-home buyers free money from the government.
 Now, who doesn't like the sound of that!
-To make sure you are eligible for this, you need to make sure you have been contributing at least 3% of your income to your KiwiSaver for the last three years.
+To make sure you are eligible for this, you need to make sure you have been contributing at least 3% of your income to your KiwiSaver account for the last three years.
 By doing so, you will be able to receive the First Home Grant.
 If you are using KiwiSaver self employed, do not forget to put this into action yourself.

 How much can I receive from the First Home Grant?